fleetdm/fleet/handbook/engineering/README.md

 ### Record engineering KPIs

-We track the success of this process by observing the throughput of issues through the system and identifying where buildups (and therefore bottlenecks) are occurring.
+We track the effectiveness of our processes by observing issue throughput and identifying where buildups (and therefore bottlenecks) are occurring.

 The metrics are:
 * Number of bugs opened this week
 * Total # bugs open